osscameroon/osscameroon-blog/content/post/contributors/patricia_tchuegno.md

 ---

 Hello, I'm Patricia Tchuegno, Sofware developper.
 I'm passionate about making beautiful websites.
 That's why I usually work on the front end side.
 But I also like writing algorithms and solving problems.
 So I can work on the back end side also.
 I have skills in digital marketing and want to learn more about Data Science.
 I used to code with AngularJs, ReactJs, HTML, CSS, Javascript, Jquery, Bootstrap, Laravel, etc.
-By now i really want to perform my skills in programming to add my value and have more experience.
+By now I really want to perform my skills in programming to add my value and have more experience.